soapia/kwk-level-2-lecture-010-jquery-introduction-teacher-l2/README.md

 ## Objectives

-Students will gain a deeper understanding of JavaScript's limitations, and how one of the lanugage's most popular libraries aims to solve these problems.
+This lesson aims to further students' understanding of JavaScript's interaction with the DOM and how jQuery eases the barrier between the two.

 ## SWBATS

-- Explain jQuery's relationship to JavaScript
++ JAVASCRIPT/JQUERY - Explain jQuery's relationship to JavaScript
++ JAVASCRIPT/JQUERY - Require jQuery so that it is available to use in a project
-- Explain the use case of a DOM selector
++ JAVASCRIPT/JQUERY - Explain the use case of a DOM selector
-- Use a DOM selector to select an HTML element
++ JAVASCRIPT/JQUERY - Use a DOM selector to select an HTML element
-- Require the library so that it is available to use in a project
-- Debug syntax errors with external tools
++ JAVASCRIPT - Debug syntax errors with external tools
-- Explain what an event listener is and how it's used
++ JAVASCRIPT - Explain what an event listener is and how it's used

 ## Introduction

 #### What is jQuery?

 Developed by [John Resig](http://en.wikipedia.org/wiki/John_Resig), jQuery is a fast, small, and feature-rich JavaScript library.
-It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across virtually all browsers.
+It makes things like DOM traversal and manipulation, event handling, animation, and getting information from other servers much simpler.
+It accomplishes this with an easy-to-use API that works across virtually all browsers.

 We learned in our JavaScript lessons that we can write _functions_ that contain a complex variety of steps.
 The jQuery library is like a _shareable_ set of JavaScript functions that wrap many complex steps into a simple, easy to use package.
 The simplicity and wide compatibility is what has made jQuery shine!

-Before we dive deeper into jQuery itself, let's first consider a crucial concept that it assists with: _selecting_.
+Before we dive deeper into jQuery itself, let's first consider a crucial concept that it assists with: _selecting DOM elements_.

 Up until now, we've been working with plain old JavaScript by itself (aka "vanilla JavaScript").
 If we wanted to select the body tag, we'd do something like this: